t0rqd/Lenovo_Type_20FB/README.md

 **Network Connectivity**

-The kernel provided with the Jessie installer doesn't play nice with the wifi card, so you will need to secure either a USB to RJ45 dongle, or another dongle that plugs into the proprietary connection on the left side of the laptop, for network installation and updates.
+The kernel provided with the Jessie installer doesn't play nice with the wifi card, so you will need to secure either a USB to RJ45 dongle, or another dongle that uses the proprietary connection on the left side of the laptop, for network installation and updates.

 **Resizing Windows Pro 64 bit**